-- 2.3 Capital Adequacy Assessment-An assessment of projected capital of the insurer relative to its risk capital target or risk capital threshold. - 2.4 Complex Insurance Organization-Affiliated group of individual organizations, primarily consisting of insurers, where the relationships among the organizations is constrained by governance, accounting, tax, foreign exchange, or legal or regulatory restrictions and considerations. - 2.5 Risk Appetite-The level of aggregate risk that an organization chooses to take in pursuit of its objectives. - 2.6 Risk Capital Target-The organization's preferred level of capital, which is expressed as a function of a measure of risk.
+- 2.3 Capital Adequacy Assessment-An assessment of projected capital of the insurer relative to its risk capital target or risk capital threshold. - 2.4 Complex Insurance Organization-Affiliated group of individual organizations, primarily consisting of insurers, where the relationships among the organizations is constrained by governance, accounting, tax, foreign exchange, or lega considerations.

+I do not know what it means to establish "multiple risk capital targets or risk capital targets (thresholds) based on different risk - 2.5 Risk Appetite-The level of aggregate risk that an organi metrics".
+Can/should this be clarified with an of its objectives. example? - 2.6 Risk Capital Target-The organization's preferred level of capital, which is expressed as a function of a measure of risk.
 This can result in a single value or a range.
 An insurer may establish multiple risk capital targets based on different risk metrics at any one time. - 2.7 Risk Capital Threshold-The minimum level of capital necessary for an organization to operate effectively as selected by management and expressed as a function of a measure of risk.
-An insurer may establish multiple risk capital thresholds based on different risk metrics at any one time. - 2.8 Risk Profile-The risks to which an organization is exposed over a specified period of time. - 2.9 Risk Tolerance-The aggregate risk-taking capacity of an organization.
+An insurer may establish multiple risk capital thresholds based on different risk metrics at any one time. - 2.8 Risk Profile-The risks to which an organization is expotime. - 2.9 Risk Tolerance-The aggregate risk-taking capacity of an o

 Section 3.
-Analysis of Issues and Recommended Practices
+Analysis of Issues and Recommende

-- 3.1 General Considerations-In designing, performing, or reviewing a capital adequacy assessment, the actuary should reflect the impact of the following: - a. the insurer's risk profile and capital, the business and risk drivers, including the legal, regulatory, and economic environments in which the insurer operates, as well as any past and anticipated changes or trends in those drivers; - b. the strategy and plans and the likelihood of their successful execution; - c. the timing of projected cash flows for both assets and liabilities, and the timing and intensity of future calls on capital and the means and ability to replenish it in a timely manner; - d. current resources, liquidity, fungibility, and capabilities plus the effect on capital adequacy of changes, or projected changes, in the risk profile;
+- 3.1 General Considerations-In designing, performing, or re assessment, the actuary should reflect the impact of the fol - a. the insurer's risk profile and capital, the business legal, regulatory, and economic environments in well as any past and anticipated changes or trends in - b. the strategy and plans and the likelihood of their suc - I interpret this to mean a cash flow analysis should be performed for any capital adequacy assessment.
+Is that the intent?
+While I expect a cash flow analysis would generally (always?) be performed for a company offering life insurance and/or pension benefits, I believe a credible capital assessment for a health ins. co. could be performed without a corresponding detailed cash flow analysis.
+I suggest that the wording be softened by adding something like: "If the actuary performs a capital adequacy assessment without performing a cash flow analysis this should be disclosed when communicating the results of the assessment. - c. the timing of projected cash flows for both assets and liabilities, and the timing and intensity of future calls on capital and the means and ability to replenish it in a timely manner; - d. current resources, liquidity, fungibility, and capabilities plus the effect on capital adequacy of changes, or projected changes, in the risk profile;